 Off Payroll Legislation IR35 Reform FAQ

 Following the most recent round of SThree IR35 webinars, we answered a number of questions at the end of the sessions and thought it best to put together a short FAQ guide to cover the main questions to complement our current pool of available resources.
-You can view the resource page here and also watch recordings of the client and contractor webinars.
+You can view the resource page here and also sign up to or catch up on our webinars.

 When will the new rules in the Private Sector take effect from?